-Anyinginyi Health Aboriginal Corporation are currently seeking expressions of interests from specialist general practitioners to provide locum services from 5th August to 30th September.
+Anyinginyi Health Aboriginal Corporation are currently seeking a GP Locum with specialist registration to provide locum services from 6th January 2020 for 4-6 weeks.
 Currently working in the clinic are three full-time general practitioners, four registered nurses, six Aboriginal health workers, three allied health professionals, two community liaison officers and several administration staff.

 This opportunity will be working primarily in men's health.
 Must be comfortable working with male patients.